Yandex Cloud

 • configSpec.sqlDatabaseManagement: To enable database management via SQL.

-Both user and database management via SQL are enabled in the request example.
+In our request example, both user and database management via SQL are enabled.

 • configSpec.sqlUserManagement: User management via SQL, true or false.